Rafe/TwitterSocialSearch/Readme.md

 5. Social Search and recommendation system

-Social Search in some way is pretty close to recommendation system, It can use your background to find the content you may like, and have different ranking on content. and the ranking is based on large datas and machine learning based on large data.
+Social search has the same way of recommendation system, that is, It can use your background to find the content you may like, and have different ranking on content. and the ranking is based on large datas and machine learning based on large data.